pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 Working on machine learning applications is hard enough.
 Having mismatched dev and test sets introduces additional uncertainty about whether improving on the dev set distribution also improves test set performance.
 Having mismatched dev and test sets makes it harder to figure out what is and isn’t working, and thus makes it harder to prioritize what to work on.

   - Dev and test sets should come from the same distribution.
+This may not be the same as your training data’s distribution.
   - Choose dev set and test set to reflect data you expect to get in the future and consider important to do well on.
   - Setting up the dev set, as well as the validation metric is really defining what target you want to aim at.